logux/docs/3-concepts/6-reason.md

 server.log.removeReason('devtool', { maxAdded: last - 1000 })
 ```

-However, most of Logux implementation has built-in strategies on top of this reasons API.
+However, most of Logux implementation has built-in strategies on top of these reasons API.

 ## `keepLast`

-`meta.keepLast` is a shortcut to set passed string as a reason and remove this reasons from all previous actions.
-Note that this shortcut will keep reason on latest action according to `meta.id` and `meta.time`.
+`meta.keepLast` is a shortcut to set a passed string as a reason and remove these reasons from all previous actions.
+Note that this shortcut will keep reason on the latest action according to `meta.id` and `meta.time`.
 Latest action could not be the action which you are adding.

 ```js
 // Keep action with latest name